-Association Secretary Richard Rendle, said "If you are someone who would like to participate in helping to fulfil the aims of the association, then please read the information contained in the Membership page.
+Association Secretary Richard Rendle, said "If you are someone who would like to participate in helping to fulfil the aims of the association, then please read the information contained on the association's membership web page at https://www.dartmothians.org/index.php/membership.
 If you would like to drop in at one of the meetings and find out more, then you could attend one of the following meetings that are held at the Dartmouth Amateur Rowing Club, Sandquay Road, Dartmouth.
-TQ6 9PH1.
-Meetings are held bi-monthly on the last Tuesday of the following monthscommencing at 7:30pm as follows, January, March, May, July (AGM) September, November.
-Also, any potential new member who would like to just have an informal meet and greet chat could join several of the present members who meet at the Royal Castle Hotel on a Friday morning from approximately 10.30 am.
+TQ6 9PH.
+Meetings are held bi-monthly on the last Tuesday of the following months commencing at 7:30pm as follows, January, March, May, July (AGM) September, November.
+Also, any potential new member who would like to just have an informal meet and greet chat could join several of the present members who meet at the Royal Castle Hotel on a Friday morning from approximately 10.30 am."

 Our AGM will take place at Dartmouth Amateur Rowing Club, Sandquay Road, Dartmouth.
 TQ6 9PH.
 Tuesday 6th August2019 at 7-30pm.
 We would like to see as many members as possible, you all are very welcome.